-- 1. Continue to refine Locally Administered Projects Program to provide input for TIP project selection. - 2.
+- 1. Continue to refine Locally Administered Projects Program for TIP project selection. - 2.
 Maintain 2018-2027 TIP. - 3.
 Continue development of the 2020-2029 TIP. - 4.
 Continue to refine project ranking methodology and priority system. - 5.
 Continue to refine project scopes, costs and schedules to provide most up-to-date information to the NCDOT's Strategic Prioritization Office of Transportation project entry tool. - 6.
 Conduct public participation for the TIP consistent with the MPO Public Involvement Policy. - 7.
 Adopt formal amendments and modifications as necessary. - 8.
 Produce and distribute TIP documents for Federal, State, local officials and the public. - 9.
-Attend regular meetings with NCDOT to exchange information on transportation improvement projects.
+Attend regular meetings with NCDOT to exchange information on transportation improvement projects. - 10.
+Continue to ensure TIP projects are developed with consideration of locally-preferred options and with regard to planning work completed by the MPO and local partners.